mac-/ttfm-bot/README.md

 		* An object containing information about the message that was sent.
 		* The ID of the user who sent the message.
 		* A function that can be used to reply to that user that takes one parameter, a String, or a collection of Strings.
-* options (optional) - An object that contains keys that are the names of options that con be configured at runtime with coreesponding values that are objects that contain the following propterties:
+* options (optional) - An object that contains keys that are the names of options that con be configured at runtime with corresponding values that are objects that contain the following propterties:
 	* value - The default or starting value of the option.
 	* type - The JS type that the value is.
 	* description - A description of what the option is or does.